WISDEM/FLORISSE/README.md

 -This model also implements downstream corrections close to the rotor using an arctan profile, and a shear profile -For overview of this FLORIS model refer to the pptx file

+- Uses the C-code EEOver for calculating overlaps of ellipses, https://github.com/chraibi/EEOver, I made a Python wrapper for it

--- INSTALLATIION
+-- INSTALLATION
-- Git clone this branch
+-Git clone this branch
-- Setup openmdao 0.13 and source it
+-Setup openmdao 0.13 and source it
+-FOR WINDOWS ONLY: EEOver needs Gnu Scientific Library, which is standard in Linux, but you need to download them for Windows
+  1) Download GSL Windows DLL and headers for either 32 and 64-bit from https://code.google.com/archive/p/oscats/downloads, For example, gsl-1.15-dev-win64.zip for the 64-bit.
+  2) Place contents of zip-file in folder called GSL in the EEOver directory, such that EEOver/GSL/lib, EEOver/GSL/include, EEOver/GSL/bin are there.
-- Go into EEOver (C-code EEOver for calculating overlaps of ellipses, https://github.com/chraibi/EEOver, that I made a Python wrapper for) and build this part of the code: python setup.py build_ext --inplace
+- Go into EEOver and build this part of the code: run "python setup.py build_ext --inplace" or "python setupWindows.py build_ext --inplace"
+- Test EEOver by calling "python callEE.py"

 -- EXAMPLES
 -The main examples to run are fitSkewedWakes.py and ICOWES3_veerProfiles_manualTune.py